ipatop/Genomics_withR/docs/05-RNASeq_DeSeq2.md

 I share here some of the code to do it.

-1. I remove the genes that are all ceros
+1. Remove the genes that are all zeros

 ```r
 x<-DN1_gene_expression_norm # copy the DeSeq2 normalized reads

 ind=apply(x[-1], 1, function(x)(sum(x)>0)) # remove the genes that are not expressed at all
 x=x[ind,]